Leonard Dyer: Personal life

 "Jack 'O Lantern," which was piloted to several victories by Abbot H. Brush.

 Despite his high ties, there was trouble at home.
-In late 1922, a petition for divorce was filed by his wife, Josephine Dryer in Greenwich, Connecticut, citing intolerable cruelty, and infidelity with a young woman from Greenwich.
+In late 1922, a petition for divorce was filed by his wife, Josephine Dyer in Greenwich, Connecticut, citing intolerable cruelty, and infidelity with a young woman from Greenwich.

 He was one of 4 brothers, George, Frank and Richard, all of whom had US Navy backgrounds.
 In 1904 George Dyer was appointed by President Theodore Roosevelt as governor of Guam.